thegenemyers/FASTGA/README.md

 **FastGA** searches for all local DNA alignments between two high quality genomes.
 The core assumption is that the genomes are nearly complete involving at most several thousand contigs with a sequence quality of Q40 or better.
-Based on a novel adaptive seed finding algorithm and the wave-based local aligner developed for [daligner (2012)](https://github.com/thegenemyers/DALIGNER), the tool can for example compare two 2Gbp bat genomes finding almost all regions over 100bp that are 70% or more similar in about 5.0 minutes wall clock time on my MacPro with 8 cores (about 28 CPU minutes).
+Based on a novel adaptive seed finding algorithm and the first wave-based local aligner developed for [daligner (2012)](https://github.com/thegenemyers/DALIGNER), the tool can for example compare two 2Gbp bat genomes finding almost all regions over 100bp that are 70% or more similar in about 5.0 minutes wall clock time on my MacPro with 8 cores (about 28 CPU minutes).